Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 Repeated episodes or untreated episodes can cause kidney failure.
 Untreated episodes can be fatal.

-If you or anyone in your family has malignant hyperthermia it is very important to tell your doctor, especially before having surgery with general anesthetic.
-The use of appropriate medications can prevent the complications of malignant hyperthermia during surgery.
+If you or anyone in your family has malignant hyperthermia it is very important to tell your doctor, especially before having surgery with general anesthesia.
+Using certain medications can prevent the complications of malignant hyperthermia during surgery.

 Genetic counseling is recommended for anyone with a family history of myopathy, muscular dystrophy, or malignant hyperthermia.